-- Probiotics — Take 25–50 billion units of high-quality probiotics daily.
-Adding healthy bacteria helps balance the digestive tracts and crowd out bad bacteria that can lead to indigestion, leaky gut and poor absorption of nutrients.
+Probiotics — Take 25–50 billion units of high-quality probiotics daily.
+Adding healthy bacteria helps balance the digestive tract and crowd out bad bacteria that can lead to indigestion, leaky gut and poor absorption of nutrients.

 3. Other Tips for Improving Digestive Health

 - Raise the head of the bed four to six inches.
 Use blocks to raise the bed, not just a pillow to keep your head propped up, which can help keep acid in the stomach.